 If you’ve ever been in a car accident, you’ve probably received a bunch of letters from insurance companies.
 They ask who your doctors are, what treatment you’ve received, whether you’re willing to give them a recorded statement, and all sorts of other things.
 One form that is usually included in the flood of letters is a medical release.
 I’ve had a number of people come to me asking whether they should sign it.
-The short answer is probably not, but for a longer look at the issue, click through to read the full article.
+The short answer is probably not.

 What is a Medical Release?

 The Health Insurance Portability and Accountability Act (HIPAA) and state laws regarding medical privilege protect your medical information from unauthorized disclosure.
 A medical release is a document that gives your medical providers permission to disclose your medical information to other people.
 In the case of an insurance release, it gives your medical providers permission to give your information to an insurance company.

 Why Does the Insurance Company Want me to Sign the Release?

 There are two reasons an insurance company might want your medical information.
 One is legitimate, one is not.